Shio Kombu: How to Use Salted Kelp (5 Easy Recipes)

-“Ochazuke (お茶漬け)” is a traditional Japanese rice bowl dish where steamed plain rice is entirely soaked in green tea or soup with some toppings.
+Next, “Ochazuke (お茶漬け)“, or Chazuke, is a traditional Japanese rice bowl dish where steamed plain rice is entirely soaked in green tea or soup, garnished with some savory or salty toppings.

-In this case, Shio Kombu is the main ingredient.
-If you want to try that Shio Kombu Ochazuke, first sprinkle the salted kelp over a bowl of plain rice and then pour in hot Japanese green tea until it covers the surface.
+In this case, Shio Kombu is the main topping.
+To make Shio Kombu Chazuke, first, sprinkle the salted kelp over a bowl of white rice and then pour in hot green tea until it covers the surface.
+That’s it.

 Shio Kombu Onigiri

-As you know, “Onigiri (おにぎり)” is a Japanese comfort food made out of rice that has been packed together in a ball.
-If you want to make Shio Kombu Onigiri, before shaping the rice into a ball, simply mix the steamed plain rice with the salted kelp evenly well.
+As you know, “Onigiri (おにぎり)” is made of rice packed together in a ball.
+To make Shio Kombu Onigiri, before shaping the rice into a ball, simply mix it evenly with the kelp shreds.

 Shio Kombu Tuna Rice

-By boiling in water 300g rinsed rice, 28g salted kelp, and 80g canned tuna with the oil drained, you can easily make a delicious rice bowl dish with Japanese taste.
+By boiling in water 300g rinsed rice, 28g Shio Kombu, and 80g canned tuna with the oil drained, you can easily make a delicious rice bowl dish with Japanese taste.

 Vegetable Pickles using Shio Kombu

-As I wrote in this article before, Shio Kombu is often used as a pickle seasoning for fresh vegetables in Japan.
-Thus last, let me introduce the easy pickles recipe using the salted kelp.
+As I wrote in this article before, Shio Kombu is often used as a pickling seasoning for fresh vegetables.
+Thus last, let me introduce an easy pickles recipe using salted kelp.

-- Cut the cucumber into 2 mm wide pieces
+- Cut the cucumber into 2 mm wide slices

-- Put the salted kelp and the cucumber together in a lidded container
+- Put the salted kelp and cucumber together in a lidded container

 - Shake the container about 50 times, holding the lid using both hands